CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-4.md

 ## Create the CI Build
 Go to Azure Boards and set the UserStory S4 and S5 to active.
-We create a new build definition with the steps as follow:
+We create a new build definition with the steps as follows:
 - Build the SCM Contacts API
 - Copy the ARM Template to the artifact location
 - Publish the artifacts

 1. Create a feature branch *"features/scmcontactscicd"* and check it out
-2. Add a file named scm-contacts-ci.yaml under day4/apps/pipelines
+2. Add a file named *scm-contacts-ci.yaml* under *day4/apps/pipelines*
 3. Add the following yaml snippet that defines the build Trigger:
    ```yaml
    pr: none